 Public debate and unrest preceded the publishing of the translated Gospel in February of 1901, but the mood of the public only got worse with the passage of time.
 By November linguistic snobs and those preaching of scary “pan-Slavism” boiled over into demonstrations and violence, culminating in the riot of November 8, 1901 in which 8 demonstrators/rioters were killed.
 Those persons that were proponents of the ancient language ultimately lost their battle to elevate Ancient Greek to some sort of mythical high language fit for all things holy.
 Ironically, the idea that Ancient Greek was somehow a sacred and special language was not always the case, and that idea only formed since about 1800.
 Like all languages that remain in use, Greek continues to evolve today, leaving us with the historical legacy of one more weird reason to have a deadly riot.

-Questions for Students (and others): Do you know who wrote the Gospels and when they were believed to have been written?
+Question for students (and subscribers): Do you know who wrote the Gospels and when they were believed to have been written?
 Why would the Gospels be written in Ancient Greek?
 Do you think the language of the Bible (or other holy books) should only be kept in the original language and not translated (as this could somehow corrupt the message)?
 How many new words are added to the dictionary each year?
 Please let us know in the comments section below this article.

 Trivia: The author has visited Greece and found the people and the country to be a wonderful place.
 The food is great!